ngrx/platform/docs/schematics/README.md

 * Install `@ngrx/schematics` and its dependencies following the steps in the sections above.

-* Create a `.angular-cli.json` file in your root directory, besides your `ionic.config.json` file.
-Angular CLI (`ng`) will use it to know where to generate files.
+* Create a `.angular-cli.json` file in your root directory, beside your `ionic.config.json` file.
+Angular CLI (`ng`) will use it to know where to generate new files.
 The only contents it needs to have are:

 ```json
 {